 NPY1R (Neuropeptide Y Receptor Y1) is a Protein Coding gene.
-Diseases associated with NPY1R include angina pectoris and morbid obesity.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide Y receptor activity and pancreatic polypeptide receptor activity.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and peptide YY receptor activity.
 An important paralog of this gene is NPFFR1.

 UniProtKB/Swiss-Prot for NPY1R Gene

 Receptor for neuropeptide Y and peptide YY.
 The rank order of affinity of this receptor for pancreatic polypeptides is NPY > [Pro-34] PYY, PYY and [Leu-31, Pro-34] NPY > NPY (2-36) > [Ile-31, Gln-34] PP and PYY (3-36) > PP > NPY free acid

 Neuropeptide Y (NPY) receptors are a family of Gi/o-protein-coupled receptors that are currently divided into four subtypes: Y1, Y2, Y4 and Y5.
 NPY receptors mediate a diverse range of biological actions including stimulation of food intake and modulation of circadian rhythm.